vtkrishn/Learning/Concepts/Concurrency/Readme.md

 * eg. Two threads trying the increment and decrement simultaneosly resulting in a race condition
 * This will happen inside the critical section
 * multiple thread share the same resources, safe to read but write will be a problem
+* you can add a synchronized keyword or lock or use Atomic variables
+* use AtomicInteger - compareAndSet(), compareAndSwap()
+    while(true){
+      int current = get();
+      int next = current + 1;
+      if(compare(current,next))
+        return next;
+    }

+#Critical Section
+* increment or decrement code is the critical section
+* All local variables are thread safe
+* All local reference are shared and stored as objects in shared heap

+#synchronized
+* block can be for method synchronized void add()
+* inside a method synchronized(this)
+* for static method synchronized static void add()

+#Volatile
+* Thread reads from cpu cache memory and not form main memory
+* volatile keywork make sure that the thread always reads from the main memory
+* Visiblity problem - Thread not seeing the latest value

+#Thread Local
+* Create variables that can be read and written only by the same thread
+* usage initialValue(), get(), set()
+* InheritableThreadLocal allows access for all threads and its child private ThreadLocal myThreadLocal = new ThreadLocal<String>() {
+    @Override protected String initialValue() {
+        return "This is the initial value";
+    }
+};

+#Missed Signal
+* sometime the notify may be missed by the thread

+#spurious wakeups
+* sometime thread wakes up without the notify from other thread

+#Busy wait
+* thread waits for other thread to signal to proceed
+* CPU utilization is high on wait

+#Thread Signalling
+* signalling between thread with some shared variable as signal flag
+* wait(), notify(), notifyAll()

 #Contention
 * Two or more thread uses the shared resources simultaneosly which causes the jvm to run slowly